hfinkel/lfort/docs/UsersManual.rst

 -  :ref:`C++ Language <cxx>`
 -  :ref:`Objective C++ Language <objcxx>`

-In addition to these base languages and their dialects, Clang supports a broad variety of language extensions, which are documented in the corresponding language section.
-These extensions are provided to be compatible with the GCC, Microsoft, and other popular compilers as well as to improve functionality through Clang-specific features.
-The Clang driver and language features are intentionally designed to be as compatible with the GNU GCC compiler as reasonably possible, easing migration from GCC to Clang.
+In addition to these base languages and their dialects, LFort supports a broad variety of language extensions, which are documented in the corresponding language section.
+These extensions are provided to be compatible with the GCC, Microsoft, and other popular compilers as well as to improve functionality through LFort-specific features.
+The LFort driver and language features are intentionally designed to be as compatible with the GNU GCC compiler as reasonably possible, easing migration from GCC to LFort.
 In most cases, code "just works".

-In addition to language specific features, Clang has a variety of features that depend on what CPU architecture or operating system is being compiled for.
+In addition to language specific features, LFort has a variety of features that depend on what CPU architecture or operating system is being compiled for.
 Please see the :ref:`Target-Specific Features and Limitations <target_features>` section for more details.

-The rest of the introduction introduces some basic :ref:`compiler terminology <terminology>` that is used throughout this manual and contains a basic :ref:`introduction to using Clang <basicusage>` as a command line compiler.
+The rest of the introduction introduces some basic :ref:`compiler terminology <terminology>` that is used throughout this manual and contains a basic :ref:`introduction to using LFort <basicusage>` as a command line compiler.

 .. _terminology: